 Federal Income Tax.
 Generally, distributions from a Traditional IRA are taxable to the recipient at ordinary income tax rates.
 However, if this Traditional IRA, or any other IRA other than a Roth IRA, contains previously taxed funds, such as nondeductible contributions or a rollover of after-tax funds from a WRP, most distributions from your Traditional IRA will consist of a nontaxable portion (e.g., return of nondeductible contributions) and a taxable portion (e.g., return of deductible contributions, if any, and account earnings).
 If you convert a Traditional IRA distribution to a Roth IRA, the taxable portion of the Traditional IRA distribution is included in your income for the year in which the Traditional IRA distribution is received, but the amount is not subject to the IRS 10% early distribution penalty.

 Qualified Charitable Distributions.
-If you are age 701⁄2 or older, you can make a qualified charitable distribution (QCD) of otherwise taxable assets directly from your Traditional IRA (not an ongoing SEP IRA) to a qualified charity.
-This special distribution rule allows you to donate up to \$100,000 (subject to cost-of-living adjustments) annually to charitable organizations completely tax-free.
+If you are age 70% or older, you can make a qualified charitable distribution (QCD) of otherwise taxable assets directly from your Traditional IRA (not an ongoing SEP IRA) to a qualified charity.
+This special distribution rule allows you to donate to charitable organizations completely tax-free and is limited to \$108,000 for 2025 (subject to annual cost-of-living adjustments).
+A one-time QCD, limited to \$54,000 for 2025 (subject to annual cost-of-living adjustments), may be made as a split-interest gift to a charitable gift annuity, charitable remainder unitrust, or charitable remainder annuity trust.
 A QCD can be used to satisfy your required minimum distribution for the year.
-The maximum permitted QCD for a year is reduced by the amount of any deductible Traditional IRA contributions made by the individual for all taxable years the individual is age 701⁄2 or older, less any such reductions for years prior to the current year.
+The maximum permitted QCD for a year is reduced by the amount of any deductible Traditional IRA contributions made by the individual for all taxable years the individual is age 70% or older, less any such reductions for years prior to the current year.